 Foreign exchange rate sensitivity analysis can be quantified by estimating the impact on our earnings as a result of hypothetical changes in the value of the U.S. dollar, our functional currency, relative to the other currencies in which we transact business.
-All other things being equal, an average 10% weakening of the U.S. dollar, throughout the year ended December 31, 2017, would have had the effect of raising operating income approximately \$ 48 million.
-An average 10% strengthening of the U.S. dollar, for the same period, would have the effect of reducing operating income approximately \$39 million.
+All other things being equal, an average 10% weakening of the U.S. dollar, throughout the year ended December 31, 2018, would have had the effect of raising operating income approximately \$ 55 million.
+A n average 10% strengthening of the U.S. dollar, for the same period, would have the effect of reducing operating income approximately \$45 million.
 This analysis does not take into account changes in shipping patterns based upon this hypothetical currency fluctuation.
 For example, a weakening in the U.S. dollar would be expected to increase exports from the United States and decrease imports into the United States over some relevant period of time, but the exact effect of this change cannot be quantified without making speculative assumptions.

 We currently do not use derivative financial instruments to manage foreign currency risk and only enter into foreign currency hedging transactions in limited locations where regulatory or commercial limitations restrict our ability to move money freely.
-Any such hedging activity throughout the year ended December 31, 2017, was insignificant.
-Net foreign currency losses were approximately \$13 million in 2017, and net currency gains were approximately \$8 million in both 2016 and 2015.
-We had no foreign currency derivatives outstanding at December 31, 2017 and 2016.
+Any such hedging activity throughout the year ended December 31, 2018, was insignificant.
+Net foreign currency losses were approximately \$2 million and \$13 million in 2018 and 2017, respectively, and net currency gains were approximately \$8 million in 2016.
+We had no foreign currency derivatives outstanding at December 31, 2018 and 2017.
 We instead follow a policy of accelerating international currency settlements to manage foreign exchange risk relative to intercompany billings.
-As of December 31, 2017, we had \$17 million of net unsettled intercompany transactions.
+As of December 31, 2018, we had \$42 million of net unsettled intercompany transactions.
 The majority of intercompany billings are resolved within 30 days.